Dormy Inn Kagoshima

 We love Dormy Inns!
 Our director James is an absolute stickler for detail and luxury, but he would happily spend an entire Japan trip in these hotels.
-The rooms are compact, the exteriors are nondescript and the public areas although smart are not luxurious.
-So what's the draw?
-Well a big part of it is the hot spring bath houses on the top floor of each Dormy Inn hotel, and the one in Kagoshima is no exception.
+The rooms are compact, the exteriors are nondescript and the public areas, although smart, are not luxurious.
+So, what's the draw?
+Well a big part of it is the hot spring bathhouses ('onsen') on the top floor of each Dormy Inn hotel, and the one in Kagoshima is no exception.

 Features in the following itineraries

 - Krista Weir, Sri Lanka